 Segmenting Your Addressable Market

-Start by mapping your addressable market across the awareness spectrum:
+Map your addressable market across the spectrum:

 Creating Awareness-Specific Content